SpongeBob SquarePants: Employee of the Month: Release

-The game was released in North America on September 22, 2002, and in the UK in the same year.
+The game was released in North America on September 22, 2002, and in the UK on February 7, 2003.
 Focus Multimedia later re-published the game in the UK as part of their "PC Fun Club" range which also includes other SpongeBob SquarePants games.

 Reception

 Tom King of Adventure Gamers rated the game 3 out of 5, and praised its fun gameplay and colorful graphics, but also called it, "Very easy, and extremely short."
 King wrote, "The replay value is moderate to low; it took some 3.5 hours for me to complete, and although the game is certainly fun enough to play more than once, you're not going to see anything different.
 Were this game just a little longer, I would add a half-star to the score."

 The editors of Computer Gaming World nominated SpongeBob SquarePants: Employee of the Month for their 2003 "Adventure Game of the Year" award, which ultimately went to Uplink: Hacker Elite.
+During the 6th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Employee of the Month for "Family Game of the Year", which was ultimately awarded to Mario Party 4.